bookofproofs/bookofproofs.github.io/_sources/history/19th-century/de-vries-hendrik.md

 ### Mathematical Profile (Excerpt):
 * Before we give his biography we should say a little about two other mathematicians named de Vries who were both roughly the same age as Hendrik and were his colleagues.
-* These were Gustav de Vries (1866-1934) and his older brother Jan de Vries (1858-1928).
 * Gustav de Vries is the de Vries of the Korteweg-de Vries equation and has a biography in this archive.
 * Just to make it harder to distinguish Gustav and Hendrik, they both had Diederik Korteweg as their thesis advisor.
-* Jan de Vries, Gustav's elder brother, studied mathematics and was awarded his doctorate in 1881 by the University of Amsterdam for his thesis Bolsystemen Ⓣ(Sphere systems).
 * He was a classical geometer who, after teaching at secondary school level in Kampen and Haarlem, taught at the technical college in Delft.
 * When we refer to de Vries in this biography, we always mean Hendrik de Vries and when we mention any other de Vries we give their name in full.
 * There is one other de Vries that we should note here, namely Hugo de Vries (1848-1935), a biologist who is also mentioned below.
-* Hendrik de Vries's father was David de Vries who, at the time of his son's birth, was a schoolteacher at the ambachtsschool in Amsterdam.
 * It provided education for those who previously had virtually no opportunity to attend school after completing primary school.
-* David de Vries married Marie Elisabeth Santweer and Hendrik was their only child.
-* When Hendrik was still very young, his father was appointed as the headmaster of a ambachtsschool in Rotterdam and the family moved to that city where Hendrik was brought up.
-* Most of de Vries's school education was in Rotterdam but, in 1884, when he was seventeen years old, the family moved again, this time to Frauenfeld in Switzerland.
 * After four years of study, de Vries graduated from the Eidgenossische Polytechnicum in 1890 and was appointed as an assistant to Wilhelm Fiedler, who had taught him as an undergraduate, to work on descriptive and projective geometry.
 * In 1894, after four years as Fiedler's assistant, de Vries returned to the Netherlands.
 * At the same time he studied for a doctorate in mathematics at the University of Amsterdam with Diederik Korteweg as his advisor.